Last Updated on 27 August 2024 by Cycloscope

 16. Niah Caves National Park

 Niah National Park (Taman Negara Niah), is one of the highlights of Sarawak, the southern state of Malaysian Borneo, and an absolute must among the best things to do in Borneo.
-Not only for the jungle, the wildlife and the huge caves, but also for its seamless historical and cultural relevance, since the middle Paleolithic.
+Not only for the jungle, the wildlife, and the huge caves, but also for its seamless historical and cultural relevance, since the middle Paleolithic.

 17. Visit the Sungai Asap resettlement area

-Sungai Asap is the site where the people from the Bakun area have been resettled to built the huge Bakun dam.
-Their ancestral homes and lands have been flooded and they were sent here, in the middle of oil palm plantation, very far from both their original territories and any notable town.
+Sungai Asap is the site where the people from the Bakun area have been resettled to build the huge Bakun dam.
+Their ancestral homes and lands have been flooded and they were sent here, in the middle of an oil palm plantation, very far from both their original territories and any notable town.

 You’ll have the chance to stay in a house longhouse, experiencing the local lifestyle in a resettlement area, while at the same time helping these people who are struggling to make a living.
 You can also taste very good Tuah, a local liquor made out of different stuff, usually palm or rice, and delicious local fruits.

-In our humble opinion, visiting this settlement is an eye-opening experience, and one of the best things to do in Borneo.
+In our humble opinion, visiting this settlement is an eye-opening experience and one of the best things to do in Borneo.

 Learn more about Sungai Asap struggle and the environmental risk Borneo is facing due to big Hydropower projects